fermyon/summer-of-spin/README.md

 ## Challenges

 Challenges will be added here weekly on Mondays, with the first challenge starting on July 29th.
-A walkthrough video will also be released after each challenge week.
+A walkthrough video will also be released after each challenge week that goes over the solution of that challenge.

 ## **Pre-Requisites**